Wall Street Pummels Zynex Inc. (ZYXI) After Recent Earnings Report

-Zynex Inc. (NASDAQ:ZYXI) went up by 11.38% from its latest closing price compared to the recent 1-year high of $29.73.
-The company’s stock price has collected 8.96% of gains in the last five trading sessions.
-Press Release reported 15 hours ago that Zynex Announces Filing of Patent for Sepsis Monitor
+Zynex Inc. (NASDAQ:ZYXI) went down by -0.12% from its latest closing price compared to the recent 1-year high of $29.73.
+The company’s stock price has collected 13.62% of gains in the last five trading sessions.
+Press Release reported on 01/14/21 that Zynex Announces Filing of Patent for Sepsis Monitor

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.